 What is the 3-2-1 Smoked Pork Ribs Method?

-If you already know how to smoke pork ribs, all you need to know about the 3-2-1 technique is that you smoke for the first three hours, as usual, then cook the ribs in foil for two hours, then cook them for an additional hour unwrapped.
+If you already know how to smoke pork ribs on a pellet grill, all you need to know about the 3-2-1 technique is that you smoke for the first three hours, as usual, then cook the ribs in foil for two hours, then cook them for an additional hour unwrapped.
 In the first three hours, when smoke is absorbed the most, the meat has time to soak up the smoke.
 The pork ribs are steam-cooked as they are wrapped, which increases their tenderness and helps the meat separate from the bone.
 The ribs are once again exposed to the dry, smoky heat during the last hour, creating a surface crust.

 You will learn in this guide how to prep the ribs and apply the rub, how to cook the ribs, how to wrap them in foil and smoke them bone side up, then unwrap and smoke bone side down.
 Lastly, we will show you how to apply a sauce during the last 30 minutes.
 It is a really easy-to-follow recipe for beginners, so don’t worry if this is your very first-time smoking ribs.